 Hempcrete was discovered in a bridge abutment in France built in the 6th century.
 Since its rediscovery it has seen growing use in Europe.
 Industrial hemp is grown by certified commercial growers so the crop can be certified to be very low in THC.
 Hemp is not psychoactive.
 Given it has survived 14 centuries, people expect hempcrete buildings will have a long life.

 Hemp itself is a beneficial crop requiring no fertilizer, weed killer, pesticide or fungicide.
 It grows so thickly that weeds cannot grow.
 Farmers grow it in rotation with other crops such as barley or rye.
 The crop following the hemp requires no weed killer because the hemp has driven weeds out.
 The hemp seed is harvested as a nutritious food supplement rich in Omega-3 oil, amino acids, protein and fiber.
 It is considered a “super food”.
 The outer fibers are used for cloth usually as a blend with 45% cotton.
 The woody inner core is chopped to uniform size for our use.
 It has been traditionally used as animal bedding.
 Thoroughbred horse owners demand it.

 For over 60 years, growing hemp in America has been illegal, because it resembles its psychoactive cousin marijuana.
-It is grown legally in Europe, the UK and Canada through a system of licensed growers producing seed certified low in THC (<.05%).
+It is grown legally in Europe, the UK, Canada and the United States through a system of licensed growers producing seed certified low in THC (<.05% and .03% respewctively)).
 Farmers must buy their seed from these seed growers and their fields are inspected periodically.
 Our hemp must be imported from the UK.
 A new plant to process the hemp core is being built in Canada so there should be a North American supplier soon.

 For technical details and sources, check the Wikipedia entry for Hempcrete.